varun-varghese/graphql-demo/README.md

-## graphql-demo
+# graphql-demo
-This is a spring-boot Java application for exploring GraphQL(https://graphql.org/) features.

-The demo is a basic CRUD application, which simply holds two entities *Artist* and *Song* by the artist.
+This is a basic CRUD application build using spring-boot and Java for learning basic GraphQL(https://graphql.org/) features.
+The application holds two in-memory entities *Artist* and *Song* by the artist and exposes the entities through basic GraphQL queries.
+The user can list all the artists and the songs created by the artist.
+Other supported functions include creating new artist and songs through queries.
+Example usage is given below:

 ## Usage